-Mother Warming is a postpartum treatment that helps energize the mother and facilitate recovery.
-Best of all, it can be done by the mother (or, better yet, her partner) in the convenience of their own home!
+Mother Warming is a postpartum treatment that helps energize the new parent and facilitate recovery.
+Best of all, it can be done in the convenience of their own home!

 Mother Warming is a technique that utilizes Moxa (Ai Ye or Artemisia), which is an herb that can be used to warm and stimulate acupuncture points through a process called moxibustion.
 It improves circulation to relieve pain, boosts energy, and is used to warm specific parts of the body.
 In this case, it is focused on the abdomen and is used to help warm the channels and stop bleeding.
 You can pick up some Moxa sticks at any one of our centers or online.